christophdebaene/mkdocs-favicons/README.md

 # mkdocs-link-favicon

-## Introduction

 The [mkdocs-link-favicon](https://github.com/christophdebaene/mkdocs-link-favicon) plugin enables the automatic generation of a [favicon](https://en.wikipedia.org/wiki/Favicon) before each external link.
 Additionally, it provides an option to configure externals link to open in a new tab.

-For a demonstration, you can visit my personal [website](https://christophdebaene.be).
+A demo can be found on my personal [website](https://christophdebaene.be).

 ## Installation